-Looking for a more high level overview of the best cycling camp destinations in Europe?
-These are our pick:
+Looking for a more high-level overview of the best cycling camp destinations in Europe?
+These are our picks:

 A mere hour from Alicante airport, Calpe has become a cycling mecca for pro teams and amateurs alike.
 It offers warm daytime temperatures and low rainfall during the winter months and quiet roads over terrain including both long and steady and short and steep climbs and routes that weave along the coast.

 Girona is close to Barcelona, which has excellent flight connections.
-It's home to countless pros as well as being a mecca for pro cycling training, has mountain rides that are open in winter (though it’s best in Spring and Autumn), and a good variety of terrain: from mountains to coastal rides along the Costa Brava.
-It's a great choice if you want to be based in a buzzy town with lots of coffee shops and restaurants to explore all year around.
+It’s home to countless pros as well as being a mecca for pro cycling training, has mountain rides that are open in winter (though it’s best in Spring and Autumn), and a good variety of terrain: from mountains to coastal rides along the Costa Brava.
+It’s a great choice if you want to be based in a buzzy town with lots of coffee shops and restaurants to explore all year around.
 There are also some superb options for training camps based in Girona’s countryside.

-It's a quick flight to Nice from the UK and the airport is close to the city, which makes it super accessible.
-Nice is good for pro spotting, has great weather all year around (though can be chilly early in the year) and has good riding even in mid winter: you can often still ride the Col de la Madone (926m) and Col d’Eze (502m) when there’s snow higher up.
+It’s a quick flight to Nice from the UK and the airport is close to the city, which makes it super accessible.
+Like Girona, Nice is also good for pro spotting.
+It has great weather all year around (though can be chilly early in the year) and has good riding even in mid winter: you can often still ride the Col de la Madone (926m) and Col d’Eze (502m) when there’s snow higher up.
 There’s also the coast route to Italy or west into the L’Esterel National Park.
-Nice is a good option if you’re with non cyclists as it's is such a cosmopolitan city.
+Nice is a good option if you’re on holiday with non cyclists as it’s such a cosmopolitan city.

 Read our Nice and Côte d’Azur cycling guides for more information.

-It’s four hours flight from the UK, but for that you get reliable weather year-round: its nickname is the Island of Eternal Spring, and this makes it a great spot for some of the best training camps.
+It’s a four hour flight from the UK, but for that you get reliable weather year-round: its nickname is the Island of Eternal Spring, and this makes it a great spot for some of the best training camps.
 It is famous for Mount Teide, home to the longest continuous climb in Europe and the pros that stay at over 2,000m over winter and train from the hotel door.
-Needless to say Tenerife is great for hill training as it’s mostly around 5-6%.
+Needless to say, Tenerife is great for hill training as it’s mostly around 5-6%.
 There is very little flat.

 At four hours from the UK, like Tenerife, Lanzarote is a bit less convenient than some destinations.
 Its greatest sell is probably its excellent temperatures in December-March when other European destinations can be cold (though the often-present wind can be a bit frustrating).
 Its highly distinctive volcanic landscape offers varied cycling terrain including decent climbs and there is good support for cyclists in terms of bike shops and mechanics.

-Read our guide on cycling in Lanzarote for more information.
+Read our ultimate guide to Gran Canaria for more inspiration.

 Read our guide on cycling in California for more information.

-A staycation, UK based training camp is not normally top of most cyclist's wish list.
-Quite a big part of the attraction of a training camp is the prospect of getting somewhere warmer where you can ride in a better climate.
-However, with Covid-19 having played havoc with many people's ability to travel outside the UK, this year you might need to make do with a UK-based training camp cycling breaks might be more convenient.
+A staycation, UK based training camp is not normally at the top of most cyclist’s wish lists.
+Quite a big part of the attraction of a training camp abroad is the prospect of going somewhere warmer where you can ride in a better climate.
+But for many people, UK-based training camp cycling breaks might be more convenient.
 A lot of people look for “cycling camps near me” because they don’t want the hassle of transporting their bike, or renting one.

 After all, you’ll still get the benefit of a dedicated training block away from distractions.
 It’s just the weather might not always play ball!

-The UK is still quite diverse with its landscapes and terrain, and we’ve got guides to cycling in many parts of the UK, and these should help you plan.
+The UK is still quite diverse with its landscapes and terrain, and we’ve got guides to cycling in many parts of the UK, which should help you plan.